Heinrich Hoffmann (photographer): Odeonsplatz picture

 A noted photograph, taken by Hoffmann in Munich's Odeonsplatz on 2 August 1914, apparently shows a young Hitler among the crowd cheering the outbreak of World War I. The photo was later used in Nazi propaganda, although its authenticity has been questioned.

 Hoffmann claimed that he only discovered Hitler in the photograph in 1929, after the Nazi leader had visited the photographer's studio.
 Learning that Hoffmann had photographed the crowd in the Odeonsplatz, Hitler told Hoffmann that he had been there, and Hoffmann said he then searched the glass negative of the image until he found Hitler.
 The photograph was published in the 12 March 1932 issue of the Illustrierter Beobachter ("Illustrated Observer"), a Nazi newspaper.
 After the war, the glass negative could not be found.
 Footage of the event from a similar angle has also been claimed to show Hitler, but there is no evidence he adopted a toothbrush moustache before the war.

 In 2010, historian Gerd Krumeich, a German expert on the First World War, came to the conclusion that Hoffmann had doctored the image.
 Krumeich examined other images of the rally and was unable to find Hitler in the place where Hoffmann's photograph placed him.
 Also, in a different version of Hoffmann's photo in the Bavarian State Archive, Hitler looks like a different man than in the published image.
-As a result of the doubt raised by those considerations, the curators of a 2010 Berlin exhibition about Hitler's influence inserted a notice saying that the image's authenticity could not be vouched for.
+As a result of the doubt raised by those considerations, the curators of a 2010 Berlin exhibition about Hitler's influence inserted a notice saying that the image's authenticity could not be verified.